Local Shtukas and Divisible Local Anderson Modules: Introduction

 {\bfseries Corollary~\ref{CorEqvcat1}.} {\itshape There is an equivalence of categories between that of $z$-divisible local Anderson modules over $R$ with $G[z]$ radicial, and the category of $z$-divisible formal $\BF_q\dbl z\dbr$-modules $G$ with $G[z]$ representable by a finite locally free group scheme, such that locally on $\Spec R$ there is an integer $d$ with $(z-\zeta)^d = 0$ on $\omega_G$. }

 In Section~\ref{SectStrictF_qAct} we explain Faltings's notion of \emph{strict} $\BF_q$-module schemes and give details additional to the treatments of Faltings~\cite{Faltings02} and Abrashkin~\cite{Abrashkin}.
 This notion is based on certain deformations of finite locally free group schemes and the associated cotangent complex, which we review in Section~\ref{CotCom}, respectively in Appendix~\ref{AppCotCom}.
-There is an equivalent description of finite locally free strict $\BF_q$-module schemes by Poguntke~\cite{Poguntke15}; see Remark~\ref{RemPoguntke}.
+There is an equivalent description of finite locally free strict $\BF_q$-module schemes by Poguntke~\cite{Poguntke17}; see Remark~\ref{RemPoguntke}.

 {\bfseries Acknowledgements.} We are grateful to Alain Genestier and Vincent Lafforgue for many valuable discussions on the topics of the present article.
+We also thank the referees for allowing us to include formulations from their reports to improve our introduction.
 Both authors were supported by the Deutsche Forschungsgemeinschaft (DFG) in form of the research grant HA3002/2-1 and the SFB's 478 and 878.